 Maple syrup is a family tradition at Parsons Farm in Charlevoix.
-It has been for over 100 years.
+It has been for more than 100 years.

 Though making “liquid gold” started as a pastime with friends and family, it has evolved over the years into a thriving local business.
 Today, the tradition continues at Harwood Gold Cafe.